ClarityPosts/oci-observability-blogs/_tutorials/E-Business Suite/solution.md

 # Overview

-Before designing OCI O&M Solution consider whether in your architecture you would consider having a management gateway, or just a management agent installation on the hosts would suffice the requirement.
-We have explained under each of the below sections about these.
+Before designing an OCI O&M Solution, consider whether your architecture requires a management gateway or if simply installing a management agent on the hosts will suffice.
+Each option is detailed in the sections below.

-Observability and management services are usually exposed and accessed over the internet, but customers with the workloads running on-premises would connect to OCI either using Secure IPSec VPN or fastConnect securely and by leveraging end to end encryption.
-Note, that you would require to whitelist *.oraclecloud.com or IP address ranges for OCI O&M services on your corporate firewall.
+Typically, observability and management services are accessed over the internet.
+However, customers with on-premises workloads can securely connect to OCI using Secure IPSec VPN or FastConnect, leveraging end-to-end encryption.
+Note that it is necessary to whitelist *.oraclecloud.com or the IP address ranges for OCI O&M services on your corporate firewall.

-There is also a gateway to gateway peering architecture for use case when customers would just want to whitelist one IP address.
+Additionally, for cases where customers prefer to whitelist a single IP address, a gateway-to-gateway peering architecture is available.

 # Management Gateway

-> Note: Oracle recommends to configure the Management Gateway first and then the Management Agent on the other hosts.

 The Management Gateway provides a single point of communication between the Management Agents and the Oracle Cloud Infrastructure.